-Other factors that can have an effect on the metabolism of liquor include:
+Other factors that can affect the metabolism of liquor include:

-While these are just general approximations, the only true way to ensure that you don’t exceed your blood alcohol content and get arrested for drunk driving is to not drink and drive.
+While these are just general approximations, the only true way to ensure that you don’t exceed your blood alcohol content and get arrested for a DUI is to not drink and drive.
 But we all make mistakes.

 To schedule a free consultation regarding your DUI case, contact us at (248) 451-2200.